poroburman/Machine-Learning/README.md

 **This repository stores all the diiferent regression models which I have practiced in Python and R**.

-1. Multiple_Linear_Regression: the dataset consists the profit statement for 50 companies and various additional variables associated with.
+1. Multiple_Linear_Regression: the dataset consists the profit statement for 50 companies and various additional variables associated with those companies.
-                                those companies.
 This script is meant to develop a model where we can predict as to which particular variable(s) contribute most towards the profit of those companies and which company is most profitable.
                                 This project has following files: